hayyank1/PlatForming_Movement/README.md

 # PlatForming_Movement
-A customizable 2D Platformer movement controller
+A customizable 2D Platformer movement controller for unity